kylehue/reviewers/subjects/ite005/index.md

 - Associate time of last use with each page
 - 12 faults - better than FIFO but worse than OPT
 - Generally good algorithm and frequently used
-- LRU is another example of stack algorithms; thus it does not suffer from Belady’s Anomaly
+- LRU is another example of stack algorithms; thus it does not suffer from Belady's Anomaly

 ### LRU Algorithm Implementation
 - Time-counter implementation